Whitefield (CDP), New Hampshire

 Whitefield is a census-designated place (CDP) and the main village in the town of Whitefield in Coos County, New Hampshire, United States.
 The population of the CDP was 1,460 at the 2020 census, out of 2,490 people in the entire town of Whitefield.

 Geography

-The CDP is in the west-central part of the town of Whitefield, on both sides of the Johns River, a west-flowing tributary of the Connecticut River.
+The CDP is in the west-central part of the town of Whitefield, on both sides of the Johns River, a westward-flowing tributary of the Connecticut River.
 It extends north into the town of Dalton.
 The northern edge of the CDP is north of Meadowmist Drive and follows Mirror Lake Road, while to the east the CDP extends beyond Holly Heights and Balsam Lane.
-The southeast border of the CDP runs east of Whitefield Elementary School, then follows Greenwood Street/South Whitefield Road south to Bog Brook, which forms the western border of the CDP down to the Johns River.
+The southeastern border of the CDP runs east of Whitefield Elementary School, then follows Greenwood Street/South Whitefield Road south to Bog Brook, which forms the western border of the CDP down to the Johns River.